 We know that there are many reasons why they enjoy working here, including

-- The NOC’s reputation and ambition – ‘to be one of the top three Oceanographic Institutes in the world’
+- The NOC’s reputation and ambition – ‘to be seen as the world's most innovative oceanographic institution'

 - The high-quality research facilities, equipment and technology available to support our work